erytheis/edge-based-diffusion-for-wds/README.md

 # Steady State Estimation in Water Distribution Systems with Edge-based Diffusion

-This repository contains code and resources associated with the paper Accelerating Steady State Analysis of Water Distribution Systems Using GPU-Enhanced Edge-Based Diffusion.
-The main objective is to demonstrate how an edge-based diffusion mechanism can be used to achieve simultaneous hydraulic simulations (_coarse-grained_ parallelization) by leveraging CUDA.
+This repository contains code and resources associated with the paper __Steady State Estimation in Water Distribution Systems with Edge-based Diffusion__.
+The main objective is to demonstrate how an edge-based diffusion mechanism can be used to achieve simultaneous hydraulic simulations (_coarse-grained_ parallelization) by leveraging GPU.

 ![main_scheme.png](img/main_scheme.png)